vscoder/otus-linux/HW7-systemd/LOGMON.md

 ### Configuration

-Script can be configured with Environment Variables, stored it `/etc/sysconfig/logmon`
+Script can be configured with Environment Variables, stored in `/etc/sysconfig/logmon`

 ```shell
 # Filename to log pattern matches to